 Because of its atropine-like action, Cyclobenzaprine hydrochloride should be used with caution in patients with a history of urinary retention, angle-closure glaucoma, increased intraocular pressure, and in patients taking anticholinergic medication.

-Cyclobenzaprine hydrochloride tablets should be used with caution in subjects with mild hepatic impairment starting with a 5 mg dose and titrating slowly upward.
-Due to the lack of data in subjects with more severe hepatic insufficiency, the use of Cyclobenzaprine hydrochloride tablets in subjects with moderate to severe impairment is not recommended.
+The plasma concentration of Cyclobenzaprine is increased in patients with hepatic impairment (see CLINICAL PHARMACOLOGY, Pharmacokinetics, Hepatic Impairment).
+These patients are generally more susceptible to drugs with potentially sedating effects, including Cyclobenzaprine.
+Cyclobenzaprine hydrochloride should be used with caution in subjects with mild hepatic impairment starting with a 5 mg dose and titrating slowly upward.
+Due to the lack of data in subjects with more severe hepatic insufficiency, the use of Cyclobenzaprine hydrochloride in subjects with moderate to severe impairment is not recommended.

 Cyclobenzaprine hydrochloride, especially when used with alcohol or other CNS depressants, may impair mental and/or physical abilities required for performance of hazardous tasks, such as operating machinery or driving a motor vehicle.
 In the elderly, the frequency and severity of adverse events associated with the use of Cyclobenzaprine, with or without concomitant medications, is increased.
 In elderly patients, Cyclobenzaprine hydrochloride should be initiated with a 5 mg dose and titrated slowly upward.

 Carcinogenesis, Mutagenesis, Impairment of Fertility